Ana06/ode/README.md

 ##Tests

 All of them use the input values and function from mispracticas.m, use a method to solve the problem and misgraficas.m to paint the solution

+**testmiode45.m** - Use Matlab function `ode45`

 **testmieuler.m** - Use mieuler.m